 What are the eligibility requirements to register a horse for Kentucky Thoroughbred Development money?

 - A horse must be Kentucky-sired (by a KTDF registered stallion standing in Kentucky the entire breeding season in which the horse was conceived) and foaled in Kentucky to be eligible for registration.

 How do I register for the Kentucky Thoroughbred Development Fund?

 - Kentucky Thoroughbred Owners & Breeders is the official registrar.
 Registration can be completed online or by submitting a paper registration form along with payment.
-Fees for registration are as follows (forms may be found by clicking each age category):
+Fees for registration are as follows (Registration Form):

 Horses of Racing Age – $350

 How do I register a stallion for the Kentucky Thoroughbred Development Fund?

 - To satisfy the Kentucky-sired requirement, stallions must stand in Kentucky for the entire breeding season and be registered with KTDF by March 1st of the breeding season.
 For a stallion to satisfy the requirement each year, the stallion must be registered annually.
 The fee for stallion registration is as follows per stallion per breeding season: